 3) body color

-Supplemental tests may include: UV fluorescence, inclusions, spectroscope patterns, and Chelsea filter reactions.
+Supplemental tests may include: UV fluorescence, inclusions, spectroscope absorption spectra, and Chelsea filter reactions.
 More exact identifications using the RIMS method require a magnetic susceptibility balance.

 The following three tables provide identification characteristics of most Garnets: